 These weekly meetings are the best way to store up issues and minimize the back and forth email that takes place during the week and can be handled all in one session.

-A reliable and appealing brand image is critical to the success of every business projects.
+A reliable and appealing brand image is critical to the success of every business project.
 Without a productive off-site team, you cannot be able to do the marketing of your business.

 You are required to manage the team in order to convey to the customers that you offer the best solution to the challenges they are facing.
 So, do as much as you can to get them adjusted to your company and to learn how to perform in their role.